Symas/containers/openldap/README.md

 ## Supported tags and respective `Dockerfile` links

-Learn more about our tagging policy and the difference between rolling tags and immutable tags [in our documentation page](https://docs.bitnami.com/tutorials/understand-rolling-tags-containers/).
+Learn more about the tagging policy we've borrowed from Bitnami and the difference between rolling tags and immutable tags [in Bitnami's documentation page](https://docs.bitnami.com/tutorials/understand-rolling-tags-containers/).

 You can see the equivalence between the different tags by taking a look at the `tags-info.yaml` file present in the branch folder, i.e `symas/ASSET/BRANCH/DISTRO/tags-info.yaml`.